Template Inheritance and Reusability

 {/define}

-Printed content can be modified by filters.
-The following example removes all HTML and title-cases it:
+The rendered block content can be modified by filters.
+The following example removes all HTML and capitalizes it:

 <title>{include heading|stripHtml|capitalize}</title>